mdsol/appconnect-ios/README.md

 The application contains the following important view controllers

-- **LoginViewController**: handles user authenticated based on a provided username / password
+- **LoginViewController**: Handles user authentication based on a provided username / password.
-- **FormListViewController**: loads and displays the available forms for the authenticated user
+- **FormListViewController**: Loads and displays the available forms for authenticated users.
-- **OnePageFormViewController**: loads and displays a form on a single screen, providing validation before form submission
+- **OnePageFormViewController**:  Loads and displays a form on a single screen, providing validation before users submit forms.
-- **MultiPageFormViewController**: loads and displays a form one field at a time, using the FieldViewController to display the individual fields
+- **MultiPageFormViewController**: Loads and displays a form one field at a time.
+Uses the FieldViewController to display the fields.
-- **ReviewController**: allows the user to review answers before submitting
+- **ReviewController**: Allows user to review their answers before submitting forms.